carlosdagos/typeclassopedia/Typeclassopedia.md

 ## Composing Monads

-The composition of Monads is not always a Monad.
-Reminder: Applicatives are closed under composition.
+The composition of `Monad`s is not always a `Monad`.
+Reminder: `Applicative`s are closed under composition.

 ### Exercises